 10 years, several metropolises, and thousands of adventures later, we came back “home”.
 But can we really call it “home”?
 Luxembourg has changed profoundly within a decade.

 The most striking changes affect Luxembourg’s architecture and urban landscape.
 The Grand-Duchy might be a bit slow with public road works.
 But when it comes to construction, it’s as quick as lightning.
 At times, the whole capital – not to say the whole country – feels like a huge construction site.
 Old buildings are torn down within a day, and new modern boxes keep popping up like mushrooms.
-How many times have I got lost in my “hometown” since we’re back?
+How many times have I been lost in my “hometown” since we’re back?

 But despite all the changes, several places in Luxembourg City still bring back (bitter) sweet childhood memories.
 Some of these places have become touristy, while others are still (somewhat) hidden gems to the “new” residents.
 Each of the spots in this post has marked me in a way or another.
 And while they might not be the most famous landmarks in Luxembourg City, I think it’s totally worth to pay them a visit.